Nottingham-CTU/REDCap-API-Client/README.md

   can be used to count from the end, use -1 for the last line, -2 for the penultimate line etc.
 * **Concatenate lines** &ndash; For multi-line (notes) fields, convert into a single line using the value of the transformation parameters as the separator.

+## API Connection Debugger

+Load the API connection debugger when testing an API connection, to check the values retrieved from the REDCap project, the placeholder replacement, the request/response, and the new saved values to the REDCap project.
+Keep the debugger page open in a separate tab/window while triggering a connection and the results will be shown on the debugger screen.